 Children today grow up using the internet, but that doesn’t mean they don’t need parental guidance.
-These helpful hints will help them successfully use the internet.
+These helpful hints will help you keep your kids safe online.

 With the widespread use of smartphones and tablets, chances are, even your baby may have used the internet in some capacity.